opnfv/domino/docs/platformoverview/platformoverview.rst

 Domino platform, as of Colorado release, consists of the following
 components:

-* Domino Server
+* One Domino Server
-* Domino Client
+* One or more Domino Clients
+* domino-cli.py application as command line interface
-* One or more OpenStack sites
+* One or more OpenStack Sites with Heat

 .. note::
     Tosca Template files are sample for reference, does not correspond to any actual service or VNF.